 Despite grave risk to IAF helicopters, emergency food supplies were air-dropped over the city even during the fighting.
 The IPKF shared their rations with the refugees in Jaffna, cooked food was sent to refugee camps as soon as these came under the IPKF's protection.
 We have made a major effort to restore civil supplies, amenities and administration to Jaffna.
 Simultaneously, shiploads of essential food and other supplies have been sent to the port of Karkesanthurai.
-Relier convoys are being sent to Jaffna.

-city.
+Relier convoys are being sent to Jaffna, even though the LTTE continues to attack these humanitarian missions.
+Electricity and telephone communications, which had been sabotaged by the LTTE, have been partially restored with equipment flown out from India to replace what had been damaged.
+A small team of civil administrators has been sent out to advise and assist the IPKF in relief and rehabilitation work.
+The Indian Red Cross have sent over there personnel, and, in cooperation with the local Red Cross, they are doing a remarkable job of providing relief and medical assistance in the city.